 Minute to Win It

-Take advantage of the clock theme of New Year's and play Minute to Win It style games.
+Take advantage of the New Year's Eve clock theme and play Minute to Win It style games.
 These games are meant to be quick and silly.
-There is an endless supply of these one-minute challenges available online so you could play all night.
+There is an endless supply of these one-minute challenges available online, so you could play all night.